Burmese Pork Curry with roasted Peanuts

 One of our favorite countries in South East Asia is Myanmar.
 This county is well known for the temples of Bagan and everybody has heard about George Orwells book Burmese Days.
 But what about the Burmese cruisine?
 We had so much delicious traditional meals in Myanmar and so we try to give you an idea of what the Burmese kitchen is like.
 Meat is expencive and the Burmese eat definitely more vegetarian dishes.
 But this delicious creamy Burmese curry with meat can be found all over Myanmar!

 3 tbs red curry paste3 tbs fish sauce

 2 lemongrass stalks, trimmed, cut into thirds, bruised

 1 kg shoulder pork, trimmed, cut into thin strips

 Ground steamed jasmine rice, to serve

-Ad coconut milk, curry paste, fish sauce, sugar and lemongrass in a large saucepan.
-Bring to the boil over medium/high heat.
+First of all mix coconut milk, curry paste, fish sauce, sugar and lemongrass in a large saucepan.
+Bring to the boil over medium heat.
 Cook, uncovered, for 10 to 15 minutes or until sauce thickens slightly.

-Stir pork, chillies, onions, garlic and lime leaves and peanuts into curry mixture.
-Bring to the boil.
+Stir pork, chilis, onions, garlic, lime leaves and peanuts into curry mixture.
+Bring to a boil.
 Reduce heat to low and simmer, uncovered, stirring often, for 1 hour 20 minutes or until pork is tender.

 Remove lemongrass and serve the curry with rice.